bohecola/blog/content/about.md

 :avatar{url=/img/avatar.jpeg}

-I'm Cola, A Front-end developer.
+I'm Bohe, A Front-end developer.

 Nice to meet you.